jeddnugent/SMI-Food-Journal/README.md

 # **SMI Food Journal**

 Demo version of this web app can be found here [Vercel Demo](https://smi-food-journal.vercel.app).
-Navigate to login page if you aren't manually this error is due to a server spin down on Render for the free tier not realted to the codebase

 SMI Food Journal is a full stack project created for [Successful Minds Institute](https://successfulminds.com.au).
 The purpose of the journal is to allow clients of SMI to track each meal they eat over the course of a week.
 After each meal they will